 In 2020, the 6-week program brought together local artists and residents.
 Using art prompts, it was a means to bring out some of our private thoughts and feelings about the COVID-19 pandemic into public space where we could process together through the lens of art.
 Individual artists were matched with prominent locations to execute their designs and provide an inspiration showpiece, while community members were invited to make chalk art in public spaces safely near their home.

-The project returns for the summer of 2021.
-Across three Saturdays local artists will create chalk murals with the public is invited to join, view the process, and make their own chalk art alongside the artists, in adjacent spaces.
-We aim to spark collective art-making at both visible and hidden gem locations, and to Cross Pollinate across communities as we come back together after a year spent apart.
-Our theme of Cross Pollination dovetails with the roadway murals in the downtown on Division Street and in Chelsea Square
+The project returned for the summer of 2021.
+Across three Saturdays local artists created chalk murals with the public is invited to join, view the process, and make their own chalk art alongside the artists, in adjacent spaces.
+Our aim was to spark collective art-making at both visible and hidden gem locations, and to Cross Pollinate across communities as we come back together after a year spent apart.
+Our theme of Cross Pollination dovetailed with the designs within the roadway murals in the downtown underway on Division Street and in Chelsea Square this year.

 The program was coordinated by Clauda Paraschiv of Studioful Design.